M.M.I.W.G.2.S.+

 Missing and Murdered Indigenous Women, Girls, Two-Spirit, and Gender Diverse Individuals (M.M.I.W.G.2.S.+) Resources

-Great resources to help learn more about M.M.I.W.G.2.S.+, build on your understanding of this current crisis within Canada and find ways to get involved.
+Welcome to the M.M.I.W.G.2.S.+ resource sections.
+These resources are intended to help guide you to learn more about M.M.I.W.G.2.S.+, and build on your understanding of this current crisis within Canada and find ways to get involved.

 The images used for the posters located at City Hall were taken from CBC Missing and Murdered: The Unsolved Cases of Indigenous Women and Girls.